 - The spouse or dependent child of the insured student and residing with them on a full-time basis; or

-- The parent, legal guardian, teacher or chaperone of the insured student
+- The parent, legal guardian, teacher, or chaperone of the insured student

 Visitor insurance to Canada plans for students cover everything that a medical insurance visitor plan covers.
-Some insurers such as Secure Travel (RIMI) also include coverage for emergency psychiatric care, trauma counselling, sexual health consultation, and tutorial services in case of illness as part of their student visitor to Canada plans.
+Some insurers, such as Secure Travel (RIMI), also include coverage for emergency psychiatric care, trauma counselling, sexual health consultation, and tutorial services in case of illness as part of their student visitor to Canada plans.

 Visitor health insurance for foreign workers in Canada

 Foreign workers on a work permit who are not covered under any government health plan or an employer-sponsored plan can benefit greatly from a health insurance for visitors to Canada policy.
+The cost of visitor health insurance for foreign workers in Canada typically ranges between $70 and $150 per month.
+These prices are for a 60-day trip with $100,000 in coverage.

 Visitor insurance in Canada is especially important for: